About | Libba Phillips, The Intuitive Navigator

 At Christmas in 1997 I said goodbye to my sister Ashley.
 As I hugged her something hit me — a feeling so strong it stopped me cold.
 I wasn't going to see her again.
 I tried to change my flight home.
 I couldn't.
 A few months later, in 1998, Ashley disappeared.

-And shortly after, my grandfather — a beloved Episcopal minister — was dying of cancer.
-During his final moments he prayed over me, saying: "God answers prayers.
-Everyone has a purpose, including you."
-The next day he passed away.
+And shortly after, my grandfather — an Episcopal minister — was on his deathbed, dying of cancer.
+In his final moments he prayed with me: "God answers prayers.
+Everyone has a purpose, including you.
+And when I get there, as he pointed to the sky, I'm going to see about that."
+Standing there I remember thinking his God wouldn't hear my prayers.
+I didn't believe he existed.
+The next day my grandfather passed away.

-I had been hearing a name.
-Jennifer Smith — a well known and respected journalist in my community.
-I desperately wanted to reach her.
-I believed if she heard Ashley's story she would care.
-But I'd been turned down by everyone and it felt impossible.
+And then I started hearing a name.
+Jennifer Smith — a well-known journalist in my community.
+I had no connection to her, and no reason to believe she'd be any different from everyone else who had already said no. But the impression kept coming.
 Then one day at a routine doctor's appointment my doctor asked what I needed.
 Something made me finally say it out loud.
 "I need to get to Jennifer Smith."
 "She's my best friend," my doctor said.
 "I can't promise anything — but I'll pass along your number."

-I walked out of her office stunned.
+I walked out stunned.
 Pulling onto the freeway, a giant city bus passed me with Jennifer's face on it.
 By the time I got home she had left me a voicemail.
 I was on her news program that weekend.

 The point was never the news story.
-The point was learning that the universe responds — specifically, practically, and often in ways you could never have planned.
+The point was this — when you bring a real need forward and stay open to what comes back, the universe responds.
+Specifically.
+Practically.
+In ways you never could have planned.
 And that was just the beginning.

 From Crisis to Purpose